wp-plugins/admin-commenters-comments-count/readme.txt

 = Why does it report someone as having less comments than I know they've actually made? =

-Since commenters are identified by the email address they provided when making a comment, if they supply an alternate email address for a comment, the plugin treats that email account as a separate person.
+Since commenters are identified by the email address they provided when making a comment, if they supply an alternative email address for a comment, the plugin treats that email address as a separate person.

+= How do I hide (or show) the "Comments" column in the listing of the admin Users page? =

+Click the "Screen Options" link in the upper-right of the page.
+It will slide down a form.
+Click (or unclick) the checkbox for "Comments" to show (or hide) the column.

 = Does this plugin include unit tests? =